 This development has a site area of 5,090 square metres (54,788 square feet) and a maximum permissible gross floor area of 15,270 square metres (164,364 square feet).
 The site has been developed into a shopping mall with 5 storeys above ground level and 1 storey of basement floor.
 This shopping mall was opened for business in 2018 and is held for rental income.
-Although the rental rates on new leasings and lease renewals during the year have been affected by the adverse impact brought about by the pandemic, the overall leasing status of this shopping mall remained stable.
+The leasing status of this shopping mall remained stable during the year.
+It is anticipated that, after the uplifting of the pandemic restrictions, its leased out ratio and rental levels will gradually improve.